Trade Mission needs students!

 Develop yourself internationally on a Trade Mission

 As a motivated master's student you possess a broad knowledge and you look forward to putting all those academic insights into practice.
 The VUB Trade Mission project would like to help you with that!
 The project stimulates you to further apply your accumulated economic, technological and linguistic skills through a relevant project abroad.
 You will carry out this project for a Belgian company.
-You can count on the academic guidance of Prof. Dr. Michaël Dooms and Prof. Dr. Geerts.
+You can count on the academic guidance of Prof. Dr. Michaël Dooms and Prof. Dr. Geerts and their team.
 You will also receive professional support from the Solvay Business School and its alumni, Flanders Investment & Trade, the Belgian embassies, the federal and regional ministers and the Foreign Trade Agency.
 This extensive professional network guarantees you a successful project!

 Vacancy